eddyzags/marathonw/README.md

-# marathonw
+# Resolver

-Marathonw is a grpc watcher for Marathon.
-A minimalistic library that gives the ability to integrate round robin balancing into a grpc client.
-It uses Marathon framework, which is a container orchestration platform for Apache Mesos and DC/OS, to interact with a service using a name-based system discovery.
+Resolver is a grpc resolver using Marathon framework for service discovery.
+A minimalistic library that uses Marathon framework, which is a container orchestration platform for Apache Mesos and Datacenter Operating (DC/OS), to interact with other services using name-based system discovery.
+Plus, when scaling service, It gives the ability to integrate round robin balancing into a grpc client.

 # Features